 We put a lot of effort in our customer care: our tenants have nothing to worry about, since we include the maintenance service in our offer.

-One last detail to keep in mind is about the bills.
+One last detail to keep in mind is about the costs.
 Have you thought about including that in your room rental budget?
-In many rooms in Milan, or apartments, bills are excluded from the starting price.
+In many rooms in Milan, or apartments, costs are excluded from the starting price.
 And so, you should also consider this cost when it comes to rent a room.
 But don’t forget that the expenses and bills management is way easier with us: we provide you with your own online account and you will receive notifications about every detail.

 Each neighbourhood here has a unique and special scent, its own history, traditions and style.
 Find the best places where to live in Milan: